tandeshao/tp/docs/DeveloperGuide.md

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user wants to revert his `delete 2` command from Step 3 as well.
 He executes `undo` to revert the deletion.
-Similarly to Step 5, the `delete` command calls `Model#undoAddressBook()`, which will decrement the `currentStateIndex`, shifting it left once. `currentStateIndex` now points to the previous address book state, and restores the address book to that state.
+Similar to Step 5, the `undo` command calls `Model#undoAddressBook()`, which will decrement the `currentStateIndex`, shifting it left once. `currentStateIndex` now points to the previous address book state, and restores the address book to that state.

 ![UndoRedoState5](images/UndoRedoState5.png)